|Dr. Robert J. Dranoff|

 Following his tenure at Dowling, Dranoff moved to Suffolk County Community College where he held the title Assistant Dean of Student Services and Director of Athletics.
 While serving Suffolk, Dranoff has also served as the Men's Regional Director of the National Junior College Athletic Association Region XV, and 18-institution regional athletic conference.
 He held those positions until 2008 when he was appointed Commissioner of the ECC.

-Casey Rafferty was named Director of Media Relations on October 11, 2010.
+Casey Rafferty was promoted to Assistant Commissioner for Strategic Communications on May 12, 2014 after serving the conference as the Director of Media Relations since October 11, 2010.

 Rafferty is no stranger to the East Coast Conference, spending two years as a member of the Dowling College baseball team and then serving as an assistant in the Athletic Communications office after graduation.
 During his time at Dowling, Rafferty assisted in the promotion and publicity of their 15 NCAA varsity athletic programs.
 He served as the primary media contact for the women's soccer, men's basketball, women's lacrosse and baseball programs, which entailed staffing all home contests, providing statistical support and maintaining the athletic website along with securing feature stories in local media outlets such as Newsday, Bigapplesoccer.com and Baseball Player Magazine.